DrewNaylor/guinget/docs/How-to-use.md

 - `Use exact match for selected package ID search` checkbox
   - By default, using the selected package ID search feature will do an exact match, but you can turn that off if you want.
 - `Search when typing` checkbox
   - Searches are performed after a configurable wait time with no typing that defaults to 325 milliseconds.
 You can change the wait time with the number box below the `Search when typing` checkbox.
+Minimum value for wait time is `1`, and maximum value is `9999`.

 ## Edit winget settings